salesforce/lwc-rfcs/text/0000-module-resolution.md

 At the end of July 2014, TC39 (Javascript standarization comitee) had another meeting, during which the last details of the ECMAScript 6 (ES6) module syntax were finalized.
 [Here is the specification text](https://www.ecma-international.org/ecma-262/6.0/#sec-imports).

-The fundamental goal for ECMAScript 6 modules was to create a standard format that all users from the previous formats where comfortable and happy about, and lacked none of the caveats and issues - and since was part of the standar a lot of things could be improved like 1) The structure which can be statically analyzed (for static checking, optimizations, etc.) 2) Support for cyclic dependencies in a much better way.
+The fundamental goal for ECMAScript 6 modules was to create a standard format that all users from the previous formats were comfortable and happy about, and lacked none of the caveats and issues - and since was part of the standard a lot of things could be improved like

+1. The structure which can be statically analyzed (for static checking, optimizations, etc.)
+2. Better support for cyclic dependencies

 Here is how ES6 modules look like: